Smilin-Dominator/mysql-and-python-billing/README.md

     - If you press 3, it'll run  (master-bill.py) and get the total of all bills made today.
         - Don't worry about accidentally running it, it'll always rewrite the file, so run it as many times as you want.
-        - It'll automatically generate a sales report (sales-report.txt) With The Grand Totals Of All The days.
+        - It'll automatically generate a weekly sales report (./sales_reports/**) With The Grand Totals Of 7 Days.
+          If there's < 7 Days after the initial, It'll have no issue, it'll mention them.